-Customer satisfaction overall is above target, but this masks the issue of dissatisfaction of users with the ad-hoc journey booking service.
+Customer satisfaction overall is above target, but this masks the issue of dissatisfaction of users with the ad-hoc journey booking service, although satisfaction with the booking process has increased significantly this quarter.

 9 Cycle hire

 In this section, the performance of the cycle hire scheme is presented.
 London's cycle hire scheme is a public bike-sharing scheme for shorter journeys around the capital.
 The bikes are available to casual users, as well as London cycle hire scheme members.